openlilylib-documentation/main-site/books/main/docs/contribute/participate.md

 under-documentation.

-The website you are reading now has been started in February 2020 as a first shot at a coherent and comprehensive documenation strategy for *openLilyLib*.
+The website you are reading now has been started in February 2020 as a first shot at a coherent and comprehensive documentation strategy for *openLilyLib*.
 It features high-level “authored” manuals that can pretty easily be maintained without touching internal package code.
 In addition to that we are working an a solution to also integrate API/code documentation with a low-level reference of available commands and functionality.